 - Inside Benjamin Franklin's House Pupils explore Georgian architecture, history and culture as they create their very own Georgian townhouses in the style of Benjamin Franklin House. - Become an Inventor Pupils explore the various inventions and innovations of Benjamin Franklin before being invited to follow in his footsteps and create blueprints for their very own. - Look at Me!
-Pupils explore the art or Georgian portraiture with an introduction to some exciting Art History skills before creating a portrait/collage of themselves.
+Pupils explore the art or Georgian portraiture with an introduction to some exciting Art History skills before creating a portrait/collage of themselves. - NEW for 2024: A Day in the Life of Benjamin Franklin This session explores what life was really like in the 18th century.
+Using Franklin's letters, we will piece together his daily routine, what he ate, where he went on holiday, and the entertainment London had to offer over 250 years ago!
+The pupils will then write their own letters in the style of Franklin describing an exciting day out in Georgian London.

-Classroom visit timings; 60-90mins per session.
+Classroom visit timings; 60mins per session.
+Visits can be booked for Wednesdays, Thursdays & Fridays in term time.
 Up to 30 pupils per session.
+All materials will be provided by Benjamin Franklin House.